tschleuss/frontend-challenge/INTRODUCTION.md

 - Improve project with **eslint**, **prettier**, and other rules to improve developers experience.

 - Better **error messaging** instead of always showing a generic one.

+- Better *design system* for more consistent usage of theme, tokens, and others, like default spacings, sizes, and so on..